What happens if I violate probation for the first time in NJ?

 At Del Sardo & Montanari, our attorneys have extensive experience supporting clients across Wayne, Paterson and across Passaic County in all probation matters, including representing those accused of violating the terms of their probation.

-Please please call our Woodland Park office at (973) 233-4396 today or contact us online for a free consultation.
+Please please call our Little Falls office at (973) 233-4396 today or contact us online for a free consultation.
 Our unique approach focuses on ensuring that the terms of your probation remain as mild and short as possible.
 To speak with our firm today in a comprehensive and confidential case assessment regarding your probation violation.